 Introduction -contractor limited company tax (UK)

-We look here at UK limited company tax for an independent contractor and what tax does a limited company pay.
-We will also delve into what is involved in UK contractor taxation.
-Many limited company contractors will ask their accountants what tax am I liable for as a ltd company?
-Notably, if your employment status is that of a UK contracting professional with your own limited company, as opposed to being an employee or working through an umbrella company, you will have extra responsibilities, and this will include your contractor taxes.
+We take the time here to look at UK limited company tax for an independent contractor.
+In addition, we look at what tax does a limited company pay.
+We’ll also delve into what is involved in UK contractor taxation and the taxes for a new ltd (UK) company.
+This will include what taxes do contractors pay and how much tax do contractors pay (UK).
+Basically, many limited company contractors will ask their accountants what tax am I liable for as a ltd company?
+Indeed, if your business structure is that of a UK contracting professional with your own limited company, as opposed to being an employee or working through an umbrella company, you will have extra responsibilities, and this will include your UK contractor taxes.

 If you run a UK limited company, you will have various duties and responsibilities as a company director.
-These include dealing with ltd taxes (UK) throughout the year.
-Therefore, in this guide we will look at how tax for contractors work in detail.
-In addition, we will consider the main types of UK ltd taxes.
+Basically, these include routine filings with Companies House and HMRC.
+In addition, it includes bearing in mind any UK contractor tax legislation.
+What’s more, you have to deal with ltd taxes (UK) throughout the company year in respect of any self-employed contractor taxes.
+Therefore, in this guide we’ll look at how tax for contractors (UK) work in detail.
+Furthermore, we’ll consider the main types of UK ltd taxes.

 When you are contracting through your own company, you will have many different things to deal with daily.
-This will include any limited company tax (UK) responsibilities.
+This will include any limited company tax (UK) and annual accounts responsibilities.
+If you are an IT contractor as many are, you will need to stay on top of your IT contractor tax responsibilities.
 On the other hand, when working through an umbrella company, all financial and administrative duties will be dealt with on your behalf.

 Initial thoughts on contractor taxation

 When you run your own UK contracting company, what tax does a limited company pay throughout the year?
-There is a whole range of tax rates and allowances against different taxes.
-We will show here what is contractor limited company tax (UK).
-In addition, we will explain what taxes most contractors pay through their companies and how these apply.
+There is a whole range of tax rates and allowances against different UK contractor company taxes.
+We’ll show on this guide what is contractor limited company tax (UK).
+In addition, we’ll explain what limited company contractor taxes most contractors pay through their business and how these apply.

-This UK contractor taxation guide will be a helpful overview if you are about to set up your company for the first time.
-When we consider what limited company taxes your business may pay, there are three main types of taxes for limited companies (UK).
-However, it could be less if your business does not register for either VAT or PAYE.
+This UK limited company contractor taxation guide will be a helpful overview if you are about to set up your company for the first time.
+When we consider what contractor limited company taxes your business may pay, what are they?
+Basically, there are three main types of taxes for limited companies (UK) and UK contractor tax.
+However, your UK company taxes as a contractor will not include them all if it does not register for either VAT or PAYE.

 Top tips to minimise your limited company contractor taxation

-When you are a UK contractor, there are various ways that you can improve things for yourself.
-As part of this, you can help minimise your exposure to contractor limited company taxation (UK).
-These tips include:
+When you are a UK contractor and are running a limited company, there are various ways that you can improve things for yourself.
+As part of this, there are tax planning opportunities which can help you minimise your exposure to contractor limited company taxation (UK).
+Basically, these tips in respect of minimising how much tax do you pay as a contractor include:

 - Negotiating the best rate for your work.

-- Ensure you do not pay more tax than you need to.
+- Ensure you do not pay more contractor tax (UK) than you need to.

 Two separate legal entities

-When you are a contractor running your own company, the individual (you) and your company are two separate legal entities in the eyes of the law.
-What is more, your company’s money is not directly yours.
+When you are a contractor running your own company, the individual (you) and your company are two separate legal entities.
+Indeed, this is how it is in the eyes of the law.
+What’s more, your company’s money is not directly yours.
 Therefore, you should not treat the company’s bank account as such.
 It is essential to keep track of your company’s finances as time goes by.
-What’s more, it is important that throughout running your company, you do not find yourself in a position where your company cannot pay its contractor taxes.
+Furthermore, when it comes to contractor taxation, it is important that while running your company you do not find yourself in a position where your company cannot pay its contractor taxes.

 As a UK contractor, your company will pay company tax on its profits.
-On the other hand, as an individual, you will pay income tax (and possibly NI) on your personal income.
+On the other hand, as an individual, you will pay contractor income tax (and possibly NI) on your personal income.
 This will include the income you receive from your company and other sources.
-Therefore, limited company taxation (UK) applies to UK companies and personal taxation (UK) applies to individuals who are subject to UK personal tax.
+Therefore, when you are paying tax as a contractor (UK), the limited company taxation applies to UK companies, and personal taxation (UK) applies to individuals who are subject to UK personal tax.